WxboySuper/Categorial-SPC-Outlook-Generator/README.md

 Included is an example of an automatically outputted image in the output folder.

+Source Code files are used to run the .py file.
+The .exe in the Releases section is standalone and does not require the file dependencies as the .py does.

 **These are Official Outlooks from the NOAA NWS Storm Prediction Center drawn and exported on an Image.**

 If you have any issues let me know on Discord @WeatherboySuper